Vehicle registration plates of Victoria: Personalised plates

 There are two types of plates, (standard and mini) designed specifically to look like European registration plates, called Euro plates.
 The standard Euro plates, introduced in 2005 are 520 mm wide and 112 mm high and the mini ones are 372 mm wide and 100 mm high.
 Euro plates have a blue section to the left containing "Vic" vertically above a Victorian Southern Cross, and in the main section contain the letter "V", a full-coloured Victorian coat of arms, and two letters, a space and three numbers (V aa-nnn).
 These plates use the FE-Schrift font and look like German plates.
 The general series range from VAA-000 to VZZ-999 are reserved for Euro plates.
 As of 1 January 2019, the crest was changed to a new design, incorporating the state bird emblem, the Helmeted Honeyeater and the state animal emblem, Leadbeaters Possum as supporters and the latin motto 'salvum itineribus' meaning 'safe travels'.
-The change was due to the Victorian government not allowing the states coat of arms to be used on commercial products.
+The change was due to the Victorian government not allowing the state's coat of arms to be used on commercial products.

 In 2006, to commemorate the 2006 Commonwealth Games being held in Melbourne, VicRoads offered a limited edition of 1,000 series of plates in the format M06-nnn.
 These had the slogan Melbourne 2006 and featured a red-tailed black cockatoo (the official mascot of the 2006 Commonwealth Games).
 The proceeds were donated to the Department of Sustainability to raise funds to preserve this bird.